Learn how to get more patients using Google Ads for dentists with these strategies and tactics to grow your practice.

 Search Ads also work on a pay-per-click model and lead prospective customers to your website’s landing page with a call-to-action (CTA) that prompts them to call, text, or email your business.

-Google Ads is a type of internet marketing that allows people to display ads for their products or services to potential clients that search for relevant topics.
-As the name pay-per-click suggests, it means that dentists and other advertisers are only charged when someone clicks on their ad.
+Google Ads is a type of internet marketing that allows people to display ads for their products or services to potential clients who search for relevant topics.
+The pay-per-click name suggests that dentists and other advertisers pay only when someone clicks on their ad.
 PPC is a great opportunity for dentists to get their practice out there and in front of potential clients who may not know about their practice

 Google Display Ads